 Key takeaways

-If you have a bacterial infection, your doctor may prescribe you a Z-Pak.
-A Z-Pak is an antibiotic commonly prescribed for bacterial infections, like sinus infections, bronchitis, or tonsillitis—not viral infections (like the flu, common cold, or COVID-19).
+A Z-Pak (azithromycin) is an antibiotic commonly prescribed for certain types of bacterial infections, like acute bacterial sinus infections and tonsillitis.
+It is not a treatment for viral infections like the flu, common cold, or COVID-19.
 Keep reading to learn what a Z-Pak is, the infections it treats, its dosage requirements, side effects, and how it compares to other drugs.

 What is a Z-Pak?

-A Z-Pak is a five-day course of azithromycin and is used to treat certain bacterial infections by stopping the growth of bacteria in your body.
+Z-Pak is short for Zithromax Z-Pak (azithromycin).
+It is a commonly prescribed antibiotic that treats certain bacterial infections by stopping the growth of bacteria in the body.
 “Z-Pak is the brand-name formulation for a specific antibiotic called azithromycin,” says Amesh Adalja, MD, a board-certified infectious disease physician.
 “It’s used for a variety of infections including pneumonia, sinus infections, and ear infections, for example.”

 A Z-Pak can treat a variety of bacterial infections in adults and children.
-Some of the most common infections include:
+Keep in mind, however, that some infections, like sinus infections, can be either viral or bacterial.
+Antibiotics like azithromycin are ineffective for viral infections and the common cold.
+Some of the most common infections Z-Paks are prescribed for (if bacterial) include:

 - Strep throat